lowRISC/lowrisc-site/content/docs/minion-v0.4/index.md

 low-cost community development board and to act as an ideal starting point for derivative open-source and commercial designs.

-In previous tutorials you can learn about [trace debugging][DebugTutorial], the [old tagged memory implementation][TaggedMemoryTutorial] or how to run the design on an FPGA as an [original untethered implementation][UntetheredTutorial].
+In previous tutorials you can learn about [trace debugging][DebugTutorial], the [initial tagged memory implementation][TaggedMemoryTutorial] or how to run the design on an FPGA using our [original untethered implementation][UntetheredTutorial].

+This tutorial adds further functionality towards the final SoC design:

+* The addition of tag cache, with further optimisations vs our previous releases
+* A tag pipeline to allow customised tag rules and for tags to be used to enforce program invariants
-This tutorial adds further functionality towards the final SoC design by adding a redesigned tag pipeline, and a Minion core supporting commodity PC peripherals such as a 4-bit SD-card control, VGA-compatible display, and USB-keyboard - bare-metal and from Linux.
+* A Minion core supporting commodity PC peripherals such as a 4-bit SD-card control, VGA-compatible display, and USB-keyboard - bare-metal and from Linux.

 The previous debug infrastructure is still available but optional for the end-user.
 The build environment and pre-built images supprt the same platform as the previous releases, a low-end [Nexys™4 DDR Artix-7 FPGA Board]